Kingplayzfooty/WHSTechNotes/journal.md

 players because it makes myself better.
 I dont exactly have a moment im most proud of, but I will say that im proud for being to atleast somewhat keep up with people who are more experienced than me.
 I will continue to play with them and try my best, that way I can use this experience and things that im learning for next year.

+# November 17, 2025

+I am somewhat looking forward to this thanksgiving break.
+I mean it will definetly be nice to go hang out with family and stuff, but at the same time I dont really wanna go on break because I have soccer tryouts the day after the break is over.
+I cant exaclty train at home right now so I kinda dont wanna go on break so I can stay at school and get better or at least prepare for the tryouts.
+So im having mixed feelings about this break, but either way its still always nice to go out and connect with family I havent seen in a while.